George D. Demetri

 MD, Stanford University School of Medicine, Stanford, California, 1983

-My academic career has been devoted to applying novel insights from fundamental molecular biological and biochemical research to the problems of human cancer to develop rationally targeted anti-cancer therapeutics in an academic environment.
+My academic career has been devoted to applying novel insights from fundamental molecular biological and biochemical research to the problems of human cancer.
+The overall aim has been to develop mechanistically targeted anti-cancer therapeutics with sufficiently powerful and reliable efficacy data in our academic environment that collaborative work with biopharma and public sector resources would be more efficiently mobilized to bring new therapies to patients worldwide.

 Our research program focuses heavily on translational and clinical science that will accelerate the development of novel experimental therapeutic agents targeting specific signaling pathways in molecularly defined subtypes of cancer, with a major focus on mesenchymal neoplasms and sarcomas.